Standard Model Theory for the FCC-ee Tera-Z stage: The ZFITTER project

-The point of interest here is the statement in \cite{Aushev:2010bq} that Belle II will detect about { $10^9$ $\mu^+\mu^-$ pairs} at {$\sqrt{s}=10.58$ GeV}, with a need of theoretical precision of about $10^{-3}$ or even better.
-Evidently, one has to check if the account of the final state muon mass is needed, ${m_{\mu}^2}/{s}\approx 10^{-4}$.
+The point of interest here is the statement in Ref. \cite{Aushev:2010bq} that Belle II will detect about { $10^9$ $\mu^+\mu^-$ pairs} at {$\sqrt{s}=10.58\UGeV$}, with a need of theoretical precision of about $10^{-3}$ or even better.
+Evidently, one has to check whether the account of the final-state muon mass is needed, ${m_{\mu}^2}/{s}\approx 10^{-4}$.

-{\it The physical analysis of the high statistics of $\mu$-pair events at BELLE II with such a high precision seems to be feasible only with one combination of tools: KKMC+ZFITTER.\footnote{Torben Ferber, private communication.} ZFITTER 6.42 would deserve a test if the $\mu$ mass has to be considered in the weak library a la \cite{Lorca:2004fg,Fleischer:2003kk}, while for KKMC one would have to check if the necessary higher orders in QED are available. }
+{\it The physical analysis of the high statistics of $\mu$-pair events at BELLE II with such a high precision seems to be feasible only with one combination of tools: {\tt KKMC}+ZFITTER.\footnote{Torben Ferber, private communication.} ZFITTER 6.42 would deserve a test as to whether the $\mu$ mass has to be considered in the weak library \`a la Refs. \cite{Lorca:2004fg,Fleischer:2003kk}, while for {\tt KKMC} one would have to check whether the necessary higher orders in QED are available. }

-In fact, from the formulas of appendix C.\ref{smat-ZF-app} (see also \cite{Fedorenko:1986hw}), it is evident which contributions dominate the analysis, from the point of view of weak physics: It is the $\gamma Z$ interference.
-The forward-backward asymmetry is, in notations of \cite{Aushev:2010bq}:
+In fact, from the formulae of Section C.\ref{smat-ZF-app} (see also Ref. \cite{Fedorenko:1986hw}), it is evident which contributions dominate the analysis, from the point of view of weak physics: it is the $\gamma$Z interference.
+The forward--backward asymmetry is, in the notation of Ref. \cite{Aushev:2010bq}:

-with $a_e=a_\mu=-1$ and $v_e=v_\mu= -1+4s_W^2$, and
+with $a_\mathrm{e}=a_\mu=-1$ and $v_\mathrm{e}=v_\mu= -1+4s_W^2$, and

-Combining \eqref{smat-afbbelle} and \eqref{smat-chiz}, we see that the weak library will be needed for $\Delta A_{FB} \sim 10^{-5}$ at only one-loop accuracy, since the factor $\chi \sim 10^{-3}$ suppresses its numerical influence.
+Combining Eqs. \eqref{smat-afbbelle} and \eqref{smat-chiz}, we see that the weak library will be needed for $\Delta A_\mathrm{FB} \sim 10^{-5}$ at only one-loop accuracy, since the factor $\chi \sim 10^{-3}$ suppresses its numerical influence.

-The definitions are very close to those in \eqref{e-smat-gam1}.
+The definitions are very close to those in \Eref{e-smat-gam1}.
 An alternative notion of $\chi(s)$ is $\chi_2(s)$:

-The difference of the two definitions of $\chi$ arises from renormalization; see subsection \ref{s-smat-}.
-In \cite{Aushev:2010bq}, a factor $\rho$ is introduced and set $\rho=1$ for the Standard Model.
-In fact, with radiative corrections, the only change of \eqref{smat-afbbelle} is the replacement $ a_ea_\mu \to \rho_Z a_ea_\mu$, as discussed in detail in this section.
-Evidently, a measurement of the running of the leptonic weak mixing angle, as it arises from an $s$-dependence of $v_e(s)$ is not possible from \eqref{smat-afbbelle} because $A_{FB}$ is independent of the vector couplings.
+The difference of the two definitions of $\chi$ arises from renormalization; see Subsection C.\ref{s-smat-}.
+In Ref. \cite{Aushev:2010bq}, a factor $\rho$ is introduced and set at $\rho=1$ for the Standard Model.
+In fact, with radiative corrections, the only change of \Eref{smat-afbbelle} is the replacement $ a_\mathrm{e}a_\mu \to \rho_\mathrm{Z} a_\mathrm{e}a_\mu$, as discussed in detail in this section.
+Evidently, measurement of the running of the leptonic weak mixing angle, as it arises from an $s$-dependence of $v_\mathrm{e}(s)$ is not possible from \Eref{smat-afbbelle} because $A_\mathrm{FB}$ is independent of the vector couplings.